kareematout/Web-Dev-To-Do-List/README.md

 # Routing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.
+This project was generated with the help of the "Angular - The Complete Guide (2024 Edition)" Udemy course and uses [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

 ## Development server